jenniferlynparsons/jenniferlynparsons/work with me.md

 ## Work Patterns
 _What hours do you usually work?_

-I'm in EST. I'm usually online around 10:00 am EST and clock off between 6:00-6:30 EST.
+I'm in EST. I'm usually online around 9:30 am EST and clock off between 5:30-6:00 EST.

 I can be flexible about an hour in either direction.
-Sometimes I'll be an early bird and get a few hours in between 8:00-10:00 and take a longer break or clock off earlier, depending on how things are going.
+Sometimes I'll be an early bird and get a few hours in early and take a longer break or clock off earlier, depending on how things are going.

 _When do you prefer to work alone, versus in groups?
 How do your energy levels fluctuate throughout the day?_

-I start and end my day with deep work.
-I have those hours blocked off on my schedule.
+I start and end my day with deep work when possible.
 Meetings are possible during this time, but please ask first.

 I have my most energy in the morning.
 I usually have very little left in the tank at the end of the day.
 Similarly, Mondays are my most energetic and on Fridays I have little energy left.